Lahore (film)

 Lahore is a 2010 Indian Hindi sports film that was released on 19 March 2010.
-It was directed by Sanjay Puran Singh Chauhan and produced by Vivek Khatkar, Jagat Singh Rana & Sunil Sharma, with Sai Om Films Pvt.
-Ltd.’s, and distributed by Warner Bros.
+It was directed by Sanjay Puran Singh Chauhan and produced by Vivek Khatkar, with Sai Om Films Pvt.
+Ltd.'s, and distributed by Warner Bros.
 Pictures.
-The movie is loosely based on the American martial arts movie Best of the Best.
+It is loosely based on the 1989 American martial arts film Best of the Best.

-The film stars debutants Aanaahad and Shraddha Das in lead roles and has veteran actors like Farooq Shaikh, Nafisa Ali, Nirmal Pandey, Sushant Singh, Sabyasachi Chakrabarty, Saurabh Shukla, Ashish Vidyarthi, Kelly Dorji, Mukesh Rishi, Jeeva, Shraddha Nigam in key roles.
+The film stars debutants Aanaahad and Shraddha Das in lead roles and has veteran actors like Farooq Shaikh, Nafisa Ali, Nirmal Pandey, Sushant Singh, Sabyasachi Chakrabarty, Saurabh Shukla, Ashish Vidyarthi, Kelly Dorji, Mukesh Rishi, Jeeva, and Shraddha Nigam in key roles.

 Plot

 An Indian kickboxer defeats a Pakistani kickboxer in an Asian kickboxing tournament.
-The event ends in a tragedy due to the Pakistani players' intemperance.
-The peace process initiated by the two countries struggles to gain its momentum.
-This is especially when the Indian hero's brother is determined to avenge his family and country during a second international bout that is being held in Lahore.
+The event ends in tragedy due to the Pakistani players' intemperance.
+The peace process initiated by the two countries struggles to gain momentum.
+This is especially true when the Indian hero's brother is determined to avenge his family and country during a second international bout that is being held in Lahore.